Who is RSIEH?

 Should I contact or pay RSIEH?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like RSIEH for millions of clients nationwide.
+The most effective way to deal with RSIEH is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like RSIEH on behalf of their clients.

 And they may be able to help you too.